 Disclosure: Road Scholar provided this travel experience.
 As usual, the opinions are my own.

-You’ll find more articles about our experience at Hiking Glacier National Park with Road Scholar.
+You’ll find more articles about our Glacier National Park hiking experiences on the Glacier National Park Hiking page.

 A boomer travel and lifestyle authority who is exploring the world one activity at a time.
 Besides writing and publishing My Itchy Travel Feet, she also writes about boomer travel for My Well-Being Powered by Humana, Make It Missoula and is the author of My Itchy Travel Feet: Breathtaking Adventure Vacation Ideas.